 Corazon assisted a large health system in the Midwest with service consolidation of their multi-site Cardiovascular Service Line.
-A proven approach to regionalize key services within a health system may allow providers to meet the market demands while sustaining Return on Investment, quality outcomes, and the health system's trusted brand.
+A proven approach to regionalize key services within a health system may allow providers to meet the market demands while sustaining ROI, quality outcomes, and the health system's trusted brand.